ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingpreprocessing.rst

 .. figure:: ./media/usingpreprocessingMedia/media/image5.png
    :align: center
    :alt: A screen shot of a computer Description automatically generated
-   :width: 3.73839in
-   :height: 1.22647in

-   5‑16: The progress bar in the ArcGIS Pro Geoprocessing Pane for the Preprocessing Module.Figure
+   9-5: The progress bar in the ArcGIS Pro Geoprocessing Pane for the Preprocessing Module.Figure

-3. ArcGIS Pro indicates the tool is finished with a green notification box, as shown in Figure 5‑17, at the bottom of the [Geoprocessing Pane].
+3. ArcGIS Pro indicates the tool is finished with a green notification box, as shown in Figure 9-6, at the bottom of the [Geoprocessing Pane].
 You may click [View Details] for more information about the process, including data inputs and outputs, start and end times and dates, and a success or failure message.